How to Open an Inground Pool in 10 Steps

 1. Remove Water and Debris From Your Winter Pool Cover

 Remove all water, leaves, and debris from your cover.
-To remove the water, you can use a submersible pool cover pump or sump pump.
+To remove the water, you can use a submersible pool cover pump.

 Removing the debris can be tricky.
 Once the water is off the cover, you can use a broom to sweep off any large piles of debris.
 DO NOT use anything sharp or harsh on your cover.